pivotal/docs-tap/tas-migration/sso-for-tas.hbs.md

 ### <a id="spring-boot-app"></a> Spring Boot application

-You have the option to deploy your Spring Boot application with or without Spring Cloud Bindings:
+You have the option to deploy your Spring Boot application with or without Spring Cloud Bindings

 With Spring Cloud Bindings
 : Spring Boot applications deployed to Tanzu Application Service likely use the [java-cfenv](https://github.com/pivotal-cf/java-cfenv) library to read service bindings data from `VCAP_SERVICES`.
 In Tanzu Application Platform, `java-cfenv` is not applicable.
 You can remove it from your dependencies.